Open-source CLI · v1.7.3 · Apache 2.0

 Obligation checklist with pass/fail per article.

-Regula reads your code directly — not a questionnaire.
+Regula combines code scanning with governance questionnaires.
+It reads your code for risk patterns, and provides structured self-assessments for the organisational obligations code cannot verify.
 It generates artefacts an auditor can review, not just findings.

 Gaps